ttocs8/Fuchs/README.md

 # Fuchs
-Online multiplayer Fuchs game, good for learning and playing
+Online Fuchs game, good for learning and playing

 developed by Scott Hunt of the Cincinnati Donauschwaben